 The IMSD Training Program at the Center for Health Disparities and Molecular Medicine features a mix of research, scholarly and social opportunities designed to maximize the student research experience.

-The program requires a four-year commitment for Loma Linda University PhD and MD/PhD students.
+The program requires a four-year commitment for Loma Linda University PhD students.
 You'll be working or engaging in academic activities with some special extracurricular activities planned to enjoy the company of your peers and our beautiful Southern California setting.
 While your research commitments with be important, we realize and fully support your commitment to your graduate program.
 You'll find ample time to focus on your studies while advancing your research skills as well.

 Here's a brief look at each of the three major components of the IMSD experience: